HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medicationrequest-intro.md

 **Each MedicationRequest Must Support:**

-1. the category  (e.g. Discharge Medication)
+1. the category  (e.g., Discharge Medication)
 1. the `reported` flag  or reference signaling that information is from a secondary source such as a patient
 1. the encounters
 1. a prescriber